Chapter 10 : Year 1: May 2nd, 1999

 But without you in it, brother, the world is not the same

-Ginny squeezed Harry’s hand tightly as she felt Ron, who sat on her other side, lean his head against her shoulder.
+Ginny squeezed Harry’s hand tightly as she felt Ron, who was sitting on her other side, lean his head against her shoulder.
 She closed her eyes.
 It was as if the song had been written just for them.
 She glanced over at George, who was sitting between Charlie and Mrs Weasley.
-Tears streamed slowly down his face as he listened to the song.
+Tears were streaming slowly down his face as he listened to the song.

 The last chord faded out, and the entire audience stood up to clap their hands.
 Ginny dried her cheeks while joining the cheering.
 She could feel Harry pat her shoulder one last time before he followed Professor McGonnagall and Kingsley up on the stage to give his speech.

 “My friends,” Kingsley said in his deep, authoritarian voice.
 “Let us remember this day as a day of freedom, a day of peace.
 A day when evil lost.
 But let us also remember that evil cannot be isolated to one person, one generation or one era.
 It is something that we will have to fight against forever more in order to maintain the peace that our friends, our fallen brothers and sisters, helped us create last year.”

 When every speech had been held, medals had been awarded, tears had been shed and songs had been sung, everyone stood up to leave the Great Hall.
 Most of them would stay in the castle to attend the feast that would be held that same night.
 Hermione saw that Draco and his mother were among the first to sneak out when the doors opened, and she didn’t expect to see them again that night.
 They had spent the entire ceremony looking incredibly uncomfortable and awkward, as if they didn’t feel like they belonged there at all.
 And Hermione couldn’t blame them, considering the looks that people had shot at them as they passed by on the way to their seats.